If you didn't tune in the first hour, and we're pushing back the frontiers of ignorance.

 All those jobs are gone.

-What's gonna fuel our economy when when all of the the better end manufacturing jobs are gone?
+What's going to fuel our economy when all of the better-end manufacturing jobs are gone?

-Are you talking about are you saying that are you saying making shoes is a better end manufacturing job?
+Are you saying making shoes is a better-end manufacturing job?

 Our businesses in our own country compete with our own government.